-The Services Director VA us instance metering logs. es its /data partition to store database replication logs and
+The Services Director VA uses its /data partition to store database replication logs and instance metering logs.

 Use this page to:

-Delete any archived me Configure the number of Services Director can only re ve the available and used space on /data ete any archived metering logs. figure the number of days for which database replication logs are kept.
-A standby is Director can only remain offline for this many days, after which it will be unable to itself to the current state of the database.
+View the available and used space on /data Delete any archived metering logs.
+Configure the number of days for which database replication logs are kept.
+A standby Services Director can only remain offline for this many days, after which it will be unable to restore itself to the current state of the database.

-Available space: 7.2G
+Available space: 7.2 2G

 Used space

 Metering logs: 11M Delete archived logs.

 Database replication logs: 8.2M

 Settings

 Days to keep replication logs: 3 ▼